by Sirius Fourside

 Once the ice water and cannabis have been mixed together and agitated for several minutes, the mixture is poured through special bags (called bubble bags), and the hash is collected with a spoon.
 You repeat the process multiple times.

 Making dry-ice hash.
-After mixing your cannabis bud or trim with dry-ice in a bucket, you put the mixture in the same type of bubble bags and shake the hash onto a table.
+After mixing your cannabis bud or trim with dry ice in a bucket, you put the mixture in the same type of bubble bags and shake the hash onto a table.

 Winner: Dry-Ice Hash

-The Yield: Amount of Extract per 1 oz of Cannabis
+Yields: Amount of Extract per 1 oz of Cannabis

 Each hash-making process produces multiple “grades” of hash.
 I weighed each grade separately and added the results together to get the total yield from each method.